Board of Directors

 Mr. Doyle has served as a member of Achaogen’s board of directors since November 2012.
 Mr. Doyle joined Castlight Health, a healthcare information company, as Chief Financial Officer in November 2012, and leads the finance, human resources, legal, and corporate development teams.
 Previously, Mr. Doyle served as Achaogen’s Chief Operating Officer from August 2009 to November 2009 and from February 2011 to November 2012, and as its Chief Financial Officer from November 2009 to February 2011.
 At Achaogen, Mr. Doyle managed business development, corporate finance, information technology, and business strategy.
 Prior to joining Achaogen, Mr. Doyle was Vice President of Finance and Corporate Planning at Genentech, Inc., from 2007 to 2009.
 Mr. Doyle is a member of the 2012 class of Henry Crown Fellows at the Aspen Institute.
 He has a B.S. in Business Administration from California Polytechnic State University, San Luis Obispo and an M.B.A. from the University of California, Berkeley.

 Dr. Fischbach has served on Achaogen’s board of directors since November 2015.
-Since May 2015, Dr. Fischbach has served as an Associate Professor in the Department of Bioengineering and Therapeutic Sciences at UCSF, and from 2009 to May 2015, Dr. Fischbach served as an Assistant Professor at UCSF.
-Prior to joining UCSF, Dr. Fischbach spent two years as an independent fellow at Massachusetts General Hospital.
+In 2017, Dr. Fischbach joined Stanford University as an Associate Professor in the Department of Bioengineering and as a member of Stanford ChEM-H, an interdisciplinary research institute that uses chemistry, engineering and medicine to improve human health.
+Dr. Fischbach’s laboratory uses a combination of genomics and chemistry to identify and characterize small molecules from microbes, with an emphasis on the human microbiome.
+Prior to Stanford, he was an Associate Professor in the Department of Bioengineering and Therapeutic Sciences at UCSF, and prior to that he spent two years as an independent fellow at Massachusetts General Hospital.
 He is a member of the California Institute for Quantitative Biosciences (QB3).
-Dr. Fischbach is also the recipient of multiple awards, including the NIH Director's New Innovator Award, a Fellowship for Science and Engineering from the David and Lucille Packard Foundation, a Medical Research Award from the W.M.
-Keck Foundation, a Burroughs Wellcome Fund Investigators in the Pathogenesis of Infectious Disease award, a Glenn Award for Research in Biological Mechanisms of Aging, and the Young Investigator Grant for Probiotics Research from the Global Probiotics Council.
-Dr. Fischbach received his A.B. in Biochemistry and Ph.D. in chemistry from Harvard in 2007.
+Dr. Fischbach is a recipient of the NIH Director's Pioneer and New Innovator Awards, an HHMI-Simons Faculty Scholars Award, a Fellowship for Science and Engineering from the David and Lucille Packard Foundation, a Medical Research Award from the W.M.
+Keck Foundation, a Burroughs Wellcome Fund Investigators in the Pathogenesis of Infectious Disease award, and a Glenn Award for Research in Biological Mechanisms of Aging.
+Dr. Fischbach received his Ph.D. as a John and Fannie Hertz Foundation Fellow in chemistry from Harvard in 2007 and earned his A.B. in Biochemistry from Harvard.

 Ms. Gilbert has served on Achaogen’s board of directors since January 2017.
 In 2008, Ms. Gilbert became a founding member of the Ironwood Pharmaceutical legal department, providing leadership and oversight and establishing the company’s compliance function as Ironwood grew from a privately-held, research-based organization to a publicly-traded, fully-integrated commercial biotechnology company.
 Ms. Gilbert brings significant strategic leadership and two decades of experience navigating biopharmaceutical companies through transformational change, as well as expertise in corporate transactions, corporate governance, employment law and legal and operational issues relevant to launching new medicines into specialty and primary care markets.
 Prior to joining Ironwood, Ms. Gilbert was Vice President, Deputy General Counsel at Cubist Pharmaceuticals, Inc. from 2002 to 2008, where she supported the launch of Cubist’s first acute care antibiotic, and she served as Corporate Counsel at Genzyme Corp. from 1999 to 2001.
 Halley began her career at Skadden, Arps, Slate, Meagher & Flom LLP, where she specialized in mergers and acquisitions and securities law.
 She holds a J.D. from Northwestern University School of Law and a B.A. from Tufts University.